tired-runner/CRLSet-Mirror/README.md

 # CRLSet-Mirror
 Pulls down and installs CRLSet component for ungoogled-chromium users who want certificate revocation

 Note that this does pull the latest CRLSet file directly from google.
-Not a terribly exciting bit of traffic since its basically 2 get requests to get the version and pull down the file, but its worth noting since this is for ungoogled-chromium users.
+Not a terribly exciting bit of traffic, but its worth noting since this is for ungoogled-chromium users.
+The connections to google are two get requests: one to retrieve the latest version information and another to pull down the actual file if the currently installed version is out of date.

 # Usage